Pen Tennyson: Death

 Following the completion of Convoy in May 1940, Tennyson took up a long-deferred commission in the Royal Navy and at the end of June 1941 he was recruited for the Admiralty's instructional films unit.
-After spending a few days with the Balcon family in London, Tennyson left for a shoot at Scapa Flow; when shooting completed on 7 July 1941 he sent a telegram to his wife saying "Will be with you tomorrow evening - cheers", and boarded a plane to Rosyth.
+After spending a few days with the Balcon family in London, Tennyson left for a shoot at Scapa Flow; when shooting completed on 7 July 1941 he sent a telegram to his wife saying "Will be with you tomorrow evening – cheers", and boarded a plane to Rosyth.
 One hour later, in fine weather, the plane ploughed into a hillside, killing all aboard.
-One of his brothers, Julian Tennyson, died in March 1945 in Burma.
+He is buried in Dunfermline (Douglas Bank) Cemetery.
+One of his two brothers, Julian Tennyson, died in March 1945 in Burma.